alex-halme/creature-manager/README.md

 # `Creature Manager` — a DM tool for D&D

 This project is a web application that helps the DM manage creatures during D&D encounters.
-It is built with [AngularJS][angularjs] but doesn't require a server to run as.
+It is built with [AngularJS][angularjs] but doesn't require a server to run.
 It is currently a work in progress with many new features planned.

 ## Getting Started